Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Genius is the ability to act rightly without precedent - the power to do the right thing the first time."
+> "Every day is lost in which we do not learn something useful.
+Man has no nobler or more valuable possession than time."
-> — **Elbert Hubbard**
+> — **Thomas Jefferson**

 ---